-Okay, I've been contributing for a while, can I be a lead translator?
+How can I become a lead translator?

-- Check and approve/disapprove other translator's changes
+- Check and approve or disapprove other translators' changes

-- Note: when approving changes from a new contributor, the AdBlock team should be notified to update the credits.
+Note: When approving changes from a new contributor, the AdBlock team should be notified to update the credits.

-- Give the proper permissions to new translators who'd like to join their language
+- Give the proper permissions to new translators

 - Assist new contributors with using Crowdin and how to translate for AdBlock